 Lost Creek Acres utilizes a track system for daily turnout.
 There are internal fences around our pastures, creating a track, or sacrifice area, about 10-30 feet wide, wherein several types of slow feeders are stocked with hay daily.
 We keep a minimum of 1 feeder per horse, plus one extra, allowing for a horse to always have a place to eat.
 The horses who are higher in the pecking order will move the other horses around, causing a lot of movement all while keeping the horses on hay for most of the day.
 The protected (central) pastures are opened for grazing infrequently, usually in the fall, after the grass has gone to seed, to allow the horses some lazy days of all you can eat grass grazing.

-Enrichment areas, such as a sandpit for rolling and resting, a street sweeper brush mounted on a post for scratching, and hay balls for mental stimulation while grazing, are distributed around the tracks
+Enrichment areas, such as a sandpit for rolling and resting, a street sweeper brush mounted on a post for scratching, and spinning hay balls mounted on a rod for mental stimulation while foraging, are distributed around the track.

 In a best-case scenario, horses will not have dietary restrictions for grass intake in this system.
 Additionally, horses ideally will only be shod when necessary for their hoof health, and trimmed and kept barefoot when suitable.

-Our goal is to provide as much quality of life as possible to our herds, and therefore are constantly looking to improve our tracks.
+Our goal is to provide as much quality of life as possible to our herd, and therefore we are constantly looking to improve our tracks.